 3105.
 Former legal guardians; visitation rights

-(a) The Legislature finds and declares that a parent’s fundamental right to provide for the care, custody, companionship, and management of his or her children, while compelling, is not absolute.
+(a) The Legislature finds and declares that a parent’s fundamental right to provide for the care, custody, companionship, and management of the parent’s children, while compelling, is not absolute.
 Children have a fundamental right to maintain healthy, stable relationships with a person who has served in a significant, judicially approved parental role.